lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/03-Interacting-with-db/README.md

 ## Tools

 You can also use the **[SQLite Extension](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite)** to read the SQLite database, explore the schema and even **run SQL queries**.
+This extension should've already been installed on setup day.
+If you don't have it, you can always go back to the setup dedicated section ([macOS](https://github.com/lewagon/setup/blob/master/macos.md#vscode_extensions) - [Windows](https://github.com/lewagon/setup/blob/master/windows.md#vscode_extensions) - [Ubuntu](https://github.com/lewagon/setup/blob/master/ubuntu.md#vscode_extensions)) or raise a ticket 🎫 🙌

-### SQLite Extension Tutorial
+### VS Code SQLite Extension - Exploring the database

 There a different commands you can use with this extensions to explore, and interact with your sqlite database.
-To start typing commands remember to open your command pallet by pressing `cmd` + `shift` + `p`, or `ctrl` + `shift` + `p` if you're working with windows.
+To start typing commands remember to open your command pallet by pressing `Cmd / Ctrl` + `Shift` + `p`.
 You should see a little text box in your editor where you can type any command you want.
+To explore the database, we are going to run the `Open Database` command by following this steps

+- Open your command pallet with `Cmd / Ctrl` + `Shift` + `p`.
+- Type in `SQLite: Open Database`
-To explore the database, we are going to run the `Open Database` command.
-Go ahead and open your command pallet and type `>SQLite: OpenDatabase` and click it or press enter (Note`>` leading character).
-Then you will be prompted to `select a database`.
-Click on the jukebox database which will be the one used for this challenge.
-As soon as you select it, you will see that your left navigation bar changed a little.
-Now we have the `SQLITE EXPLORER` tab!
-You can now open your database and explore all the existing tables!
-You can also click on the `triangle icon` to have a more visual representation of your tables :raised_hands: Try it on the `tracks` table!
+- Click on the database path pointing to your database

+You should see the `SQL EXPLORER` tab with your database loaded!
+Now you can open your database and explore all the existing tables!
+You can also click on the `triangle icon` to have a more visual representation of your tables 🙌 Try it on the `tracks` table!

 <iframe src="https://player.vimeo.com/video/690525143?h=75949ff5a2" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>